Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab1/readme.md

 order: R – RG – RGB – GB – B – RB
 b) This procedure is repeated until the button is pressed again.

+I used a "state machine" type sequence with a case statement that increments through the loop and lights the required LEDs.
+Though not specified, I made it so the sequence resets if the button is pressed a second time.
+The button press toggles a running / !running sequence.

 ![LedSequence](https://github.com/user-attachments/assets/b1a52bbd-6eb5-43e3-8aac-be5697db6768)